 Autonomy is a kind of broad intelligence.
+The current Al vision is too much influenced by Turing's test that considers intelligence as a verbal game between a human and a computer.
+Nonetheless, animals are not verbal and exhibit intelligence.
+A big deal of human intelligence is not verbal.
 Intelligence is not just automation of decisions even if this requires the computation of strategies with exploding complexity.
-Our characterization of autonomy as the combination of five different types of abilities shows a big difference between an autonomous vehicle and a game playing robot.
+Our characterization as the combination of five different types of abilities shows a big difference between an autonomous vehicle and a game playing robot.
 The situation awareness required for the robot is minimal.
 The stimuli and the environment models are trivial to interpret and build.
 The rules of the game are well-understood and can be directly related to goals.

-Computers would exhibit intelligence when they can handle knowledge (create and use knowledge) in order to cope with the ever changing reality as humans do.
+Computers would exhibit intelligence when they can handle knowledge (create and use knowledge) so as to cope with the ever changing reality as humans do.
 Building trustworthy and optimal autonomous systems goes for far beyond the current AI challenge.